rveciana/BasemapTutorial/docs/backgrounds.rst

 `drawcountries(linewidth=1.0, linestyle='solid', color='k', antialiased=1, ax=None, zorder=None) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.drawcoastlines>`_

 * linewidth sets, of course, the line width in pixels
 * linestyle sets the line type.
-By default is solid, but can be dashed, o rany matplotlib option
+By default is solid, but can be dashed, or any matplotlib option
 * color is k (black) by default.
 Follows also matplotlib conventions
 * antialiased is true by default
 * zorder sets the layer position.
 By default, the order is set by Basemap